multiversx/mx-specs/network-interaction-sdk/sdk-wallet/keystores/encrypted_keystore.md

     // Below, "passphrase" is the bip39 passphrase required to derive a secret key from a mnemonic (by default, it should be an empty string). get_secret_key(index: int, passphrase: string): ISecretKey

+    // Can throw:
+    // - ErrMnemonicNotAvailable
+    //
+    // Returns the mnemonic used to create the keystore (if available, i.e. if kind == 'mnemonic').
+    // This function is useful for UX flows where the application has to display the mnemonic etc. get_mnemonic(): Mnemonic

     export_to_object(password: string, address_hrp: string): KeyfileObject

     export_to_file(path: Path, password: string, address_hrp: string)